sebastian-montero/sebastian-montero.github.io/pages/music.rst

 Knives
 '''''''''''''
-Knives was built only using Ableton Note.
-For this track, I was experimenting with Note's drum and keyboard UIs and track composition.
-I really like the synth 'solo' near the end as it really changes the mood of the song.
-I want to further experiment on this musical idea by transferring the song to Ableton Cloud and make it available in Live.
+I composed Knives using Ableton Note.
+For this track, I was experimenting with Note's UIs and track composition features.
+In this track, I like the synth 'solo' near the end as it changes the mood of the song.
+In the future, I want to further experiment with this track by transferring it to Ableton Cloud.
+This would allow me to keep editing in Ableton Live.

 .. soundcloud:: 1656591795
     :width: 350